BaconA7X/Crispin/README.md

 ## Installation and Usage
 ### 1. Arduino Setup
-1. Upload the `crispin.ino` file to the Arduino using the Arduino IDE.
+1. Upload the `main.ino` file to the Arduino using the Arduino IDE.
-2. Connect the 7-segment display to the Arduino via the 74HC595.
+2. Connect the 7-segment display to the Arduino using the schematics below.
 3. Configure the serial port in the Arduino code to match the system.

 ### 2. PC Setup